• About Me

 Do I Need to Sanitize Canning Jars and Boil Canning Lids?

 One upon a time, it was recommended that you sterilize all canning jars, lids and rings by boiling them, however, these days we know that it is not all necessary.
-Since your canning jars will be processed at temps higher than boiling, the only thing necessary is to wash and dry your canning jars well.
+Since your canning jars will be processed at temps higher than boiling, the only thing necessary is to wash and dry your canning jars in hot water and a good dish soap very well.

 With that said, lids should still be boiled.
 The reason behind this is that boiling helps to soften the rubber around your seal.
 Simply simmer them until you need them.

 The process for canning green beans is a bit time consuming but totally worth it.
-It can be easiest if you’re canning a lot of green beans to work in batches.
+It can be easiest if you’re canning a few pounds of green beans to work in batches.

 1. Wash the green beans well.